Do Simpler Machine Learning Models Exist and How Can We Find Them?

 Karla Hoffman is a Professor in the Systems Engineering and Operations Research Department at George Mason University (GMU) where she served as Chair for five years.
 She received her D.Sc. from George Washington University in operations research.
 Prior to her position at GMU, she worked as a mathematician in the Center for Applied Mathematics of the National Institute of Standards and Technology (NIST) where, in1984, she was awarded the Applied Research Award.
 Her other awards include George Mason University’s Distinguished Faculty Award, the INFORMS Fellows Award, the INFORMS George E. Kimball Medal and the INFORMS Edelman Prize.
 She served as President of INFORMS in 1999 and has also served on the Executive Committees of ORSA, IFORS, and the Mathematical Programming Society.
 Dr. Hoffman’s primary area of research is auction design and testing, and combinatorial optimization.
 Her research focuses on the development of new algorithms for solving complex problems arising in industry and government.
 She serves as a consultant to the FCC on spectrum auctions and has previously consulted to a variety of government agencies.
 Her industrial consulting has been in dynamic and real-time routing and scheduling, and in capital budgeting.

-Dr. Jane L. Snowdon is Deputy Chief Science Officer, Science Operations, responsible for assisting the Chief Science Officer in developing the scientific strategy, integrating scientific expertise and evaluation into the product design and development process, leading and managing team personnel in executing the scientific strategy, engaging clients and academic partners to develop and execute scientific collaborations to support IBM and Watson Health business goals, and representing IBM Watson Health as a scientific leader in scientific and academic forums.
-Prior to this role, Jane was responsible for managing global efforts to define strategy, design, and implement peer-reviewed research evaluation studies for IBM’s life sciences, genomics, and government health and human services solutions.
+Previously, Dr. Snowdon served as Deputy Chief Science Officer, Science Operations, IBM Watson Health, and was responsible for assisting the Chief Science Officer in developing and executing scientific strategy, integrating scientific expertise and evaluation into the product design and development process, engaging clients and academic partners to develop and execute scientific collaborations to support IBM business goals, and participating in scientific and academic forums.

-Dr. Snowdon is an IBM Industry Academy Member, Fellow of the American Medical Informatics Association, and received the 2019 American Public Health Association Achievement in Industry Award.
-Dr. Snowdon received the 1Q2021 Watson Health General Manager’s Award for “Tackling Challenges through Collaboration, Diversity & Inclusion” for analysis of variants in SARS-CoV-2, 2020 Health Tech Hero Award from the Women of IBM Watson Health and is a 2020 YWCA Greenwich Women Who Inspire Award honoree.
+Dr. Snowdon is an IBM Industry Academy Member, Fellow of the American Medical Informatics Association (FAMIA), and 2019 American Public Health Association (APHA) Achievement in Industry Awardee.
+She received two Watson Health General Manager’s 2021 Team Awards for “Analysis of Variants in SARS-CoV-2” and “Resetting the Clinical Trial Clock in a Pandemic-Identifying Opportunities to Accelerate the Clinical Trial Timeline to Facilitate Rapid Discovery of COVID-19 Drugs and Vaccines,” 2020 Health Tech Hero Award from the Women of IBM Watson Health, and 2020 YWCA Greenwich Women Who Inspire Award.

-Previously, Jane was Chief Innovation Officer, IBM Federal and served as Director of the IBM Federal Cloud Innovation Center in Washington, DC.
-Jane conducted research for two decades in modeling, simulating, and optimizing manufacturing systems, airline crew scheduling and flight routing systems, energy efficient buildings, and high performance computing.
-Jane was a senior manager in the Department of Strategy and Worldwide Technical Operations at the IBM T. J. Watson Research Center where she jointly led the direction of IBM’s overall Research strategy across twelve global labs and the Global Technology Outlook which become IBM’s became IBM’s cloud, analytics, mobile, social and security (CAMSS) strategy.
+Dr. Snowdon served as Chief Innovation Officer, IBM Federal and Director of the IBM Federal Cloud Innovation Center in Washington DC.
+She conducted research for two decades at the IBM T. J. Watson Research Center in modeling, simulating, and optimizing manufacturing systems, airline crew scheduling and flight planning systems, and energy efficient buildings.
+She jointly led the direction of IBM’s overall Research strategy across twelve global labs and the Global Technology Outlook which became IBM’s cloud, analytics, mobile, social and security (CAMSS) strategy.

-Jane has a proven record of successfully consulting with CxOs to drive enterprise transformation and building ecosystems with IBM’s clients, universities, business partners, and government to enable multi-disciplinary collaboration in the development and deployment of new methods, processes, tools, and services.
+Dr. Snowdon has a proven record of successfully consulting with CxOs to drive enterprise transformation and building ecosystems with IBM’s clients, universities, business partners, and governments to enable multi-disciplinary collaboration in the development and deployment of new methods, processes, tools, and services.

-Jane received her Ph.D. from the Georgia Institute of Technology, M.S. degree from the University of Michigan, and B.S. degree with honors from the Pennsylvania State University, all in industrial engineering.
-Jane has published more than 100 articles and holds 1 patent.
-She is a senior member of IIE and IEEE, and a member of AMIA, APHA, CASE, HIMSS, INFORMS, ISPOR, NYAS, Sigma Xi, and SWE.
+Dr. Snowdon received her Ph.D. from the Georgia Institute of Technology, M.S. from the University of Michigan, and B.S. with honors from the Pennsylvania State University, all in Industrial Engineering.
+She has published more than 100 articles and hold 1 patent.
+She is a Senior Member of IIE, IEEE and SWE, and a Member of AMIA, APHA, CASE, INFORMS, NYAS, Sigma Xi, and SWE.